The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Supplementary Evaluation and Additional Details

+On the 8-core CPU, PyTorch in the PT-UB configuration performs better than both TF-UB and \Sys~for datasets with higher sequence lengths.
+Similar to TF-UB, PT-UB can more effectively trade-off batch parallelism in these cases due to the high parallelism.
+Overall, across all the datasets and batch sizes evaluated, \Sys~and PT-UB perform similarly, while TF-UB is about 6\% slower than both on the 8-core CPU.
+We find that on the 64-core CPU, however, PyTorch's performance does not scale well with the number of cores (this is apparent in Fig.~\ref{fig:arm_scalability}) as compared to TensorFlow and \Sys.
+Therefore, below, we only consider TensorFlow for further analysis.

-Let us now look more closely at the execution times of the PyTorch, TensorFlow and \Sys~implementations.
-Fig.~\ref{fig:ap_per_ops_plot_arm} provides a breakdown of the execution times for three cases---the MNLI dataset at a batch size of 128 where \Sys~performs significantly better as compared to PyTorch and TensorFlow, the RACE dataset at a batch size of 128 where \Sys~performs moderately well and the Wiki128 dataset at batch size of 32, which is the only case where PyTorch performs better than \Sys.
-We note that the MNLI dataset with a batch size of 128 and the Wiki128 datasets with a batch size of 32 have the most and the least potential for savings on wasted computation due to padding as Fig.~\ref{fig:flop_ratios} shows.
-This is also reflected in \Sys's performance with respect to TensorFlow and PyTorch.
-Note also, however, that while the ratios of computation with and without padding plotted in Fig.~\ref{fig:flop_ratios} can be a good predictor of \Sys's performance, it ignores important aspects that affect performance such as data movement and kernel schedules.
+\underline{Per-Operator Execution Time Breakdown:} Let us now look more closely at the execution times of the TensorFlow and \Sys~implementations.
+Fig.~\ref{fig:ap_per_ops_plot_arm} provides a breakdown of the execution times for four cases: (1) the MNLI dataset at a batch size of 128 and the Wiki128 dataset at a batch size of 32, which have the most and the least potential for savings on wasted computation due to padding as Fig.~\ref{fig:flop_ratios} shows, and (2) the RACE dataset at a batch size of 128 and the CoLA dataset at a batch size of 32, which represent the best and worst cases for the TF-UB configuration.